-Strangely, whenever someone has dental pain, they just pop some pills on anyone’s advice; and this is true only for dental pain, and never for chest pain or pain in eye etc. Mostly, the prescriptions are by a local chemist, who never even thinks twice before handing over antibiotics or anti-inflammatory medicines across the counter.
-In countries abroad, situation is different where one cannot have access to these without a prescription.
-Dental Surgeons’ use of these drugs has been a subject of concern in many countries, however in India this has remained largely a neglected issue.
+Strangely, whenever someone has dental pain, they just pop some pills on anyone’s advice; and this is true only for dental pain, and never for chest pain or pain in the eye etc. Mostly, the prescriptions are by a local chemist, who never even thinks twice before handing over antibiotics or anti-inflammatory medicines across the counter.
+In countries abroad, the situation is different where one cannot have access to these without a prescription.
+Dental Surgeons’ use of these drugs has been a subject of concern in many countries, however, in India, this has remained largely a neglected issue.

-The US Centre for Disease Control and Prevention (CDC) and also the American Dental Association have been drawing the attention for overuse of the dental prescriptions, to alarming proportions by the dentists.
+The US Centre for Disease Control and Prevention (CDC) and also the American Dental Association have been drawing attention to the overuse of dental prescriptions, to alarming proportions by dentists.
 And the CDC had reasons to be worried as the number of prescriptions by dentists rose to 24.9 million during 2014.
 Similar sentiments have also been expressed by various researchers in India and a recent survey in Hyderabad by K. Pavan Kumar Et.
-All confirmed that the Antibiotic prescribing practices among the group of dentists was quiet high.
+All confirmed that the Antibiotic prescribing practices among the group of dentists were quite high.
 And in India, “the overuse of antibiotics mainly amoxicillin, metronidazole, ciprofloxacin, ibuprofen etc by dentists is a huge problem because antibiotics and pain killers are being used indiscriminately for routine prophylactic use, or for pain; meaning thereby that antibiotics are used even before dental treatment has started”, says Lt Gen Vimal Arora, CCO Clove Dental.

-To a layman, it seems normal to have medicines when prescribed by doctor; however, the number of times these prescriptions are given without proper justification or without taking proper history should be worrisome.
-The awareness and knowledge are necessary about harmful effects of overuse of antibiotics and other medications thereby protecting our health and wellbeing.
+To a layman, it seems normal to have medicines when prescribed by the doctor; however, the number of times these prescriptions are given without proper justification or without taking proper history should be worrisome.
+Awareness and knowledge are necessary about the harmful effects of the overuse of antibiotics and other medications thereby protecting our health and wellbeing.